-Sylvain Lussier, lead Commission counsel of the Charbonneau Commission, said early this week that the sworn testimony of witnesses who testify during public inquiries cannot be used against them in criminal proceedings.
+Sylvain Lussier, lead Commission counsel of the Charbonneau Commission, said that the sworn testimony of witnesses who testify during public inquiries cannot be used against them in criminal proceedings.
 But the same may not hold true for civil proceedings.

 He then backtracked after his team ostensibly examined the jurisprudence, and asserted that witnesses are protected from civil suits.

 In a story I wrote about the very subject, Lussier told me that the testimony provided by witnesses before commissions of inquiries can be used in civil proceedings.
 In fact that’s exactly what he did when he was retained by the federal government to manage the litigation phase for the recovery of funds pertaining to the infamous sponsorship scandal.